 Small charities are not yet out of the woods, and as the lockdown loosens, managers and boards must shift decisively away from reaction and towards forward planning.
 The service innovations we have seen represent a start to this, and are a testament to the dedication of the people working in them.
 But charity leaders need the headspace and the right support to undertake planning and acquire new skills for the next stage of recovery.

-Bernice Rook is director of Director of Membership & Recruitment at Eastside Primetimers.
+Bernice Rook is Director of Membership & Recruitment at Eastside Primetimers.
 This blog also draws on the insights of some of our member consultants who worked on the Business Support Scheme